 - Bathe gently using mild soap and lukewarm water.
 Alternatively, the child may have cool baths with or without oatmeal.

-- Apply unscented, mild lubricants, such as medicated lotions or creams, to keep the skin moist.
+- Apply unscented, mild lubricants, such as medicated lotions or topical creams, as moisturizers to keep the skin moist.
+Additionally, zinc oxide containing creams may be effective as it helps soothe irritated skin.

 - Put cool compresses on the affected areas to alleviate itching.